 Between the one and five year mark, median pay is $33K per year.
 When we consider tenure, a substantial portion of employees (33 percent) have been working for five to nine years and make $40K annually on average.

 Certifications and Degrees

-When it comes to skills, Leadership seems to bolster pay the most; employees who claim proficiency also enjoy a median income of around $45K annually.
-A common skill in Taco Bell Corporation's work force is Customer Service; close to one-half of survey participants report using it on the job.
-Many workers usually know Operations Management, People Management, and Training as well.
+When it comes to skills, Leadership seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $44K per year.
+Customer Service is considered a run-of-the-mill skill; close to one-half of Taco Bell Corporation's people use it regularly.
+Many workers are also familiar with Operations Management, People Management, and Training.

 Benefits and Perks